How to Get Sober: A Guide to Sobriety

 Readiness for Change

-As explained and elaborated on by the National Institute on Alcohol Abuse and Alcoholism, relapse prevention is the main goal of all addiction treatment.
-Treatment provides you with the tools to change your thoughts, emotions, and behaviors around substance use.
+You must be ready to change in order to find the best treatment program for you.
+It will help prevent relapse once the formal treatment program ends.
+And relapse prevention is the main goal of all addiction treatment.4 Treatment provides you with the tools to change your thoughts, emotions, and behaviors around substance use.
 If you’re not ready or willing to change those behaviors and thoughts, then treatment cannot do what it’s designed to do.

 You can learn more about treatment through some of our sobriety stories.
 Hear from real people who have struggled with substance misuse.